Are you a parent of a teen who is dating? 20 cute Valentine’s Day date ideas for teenage couples in high school.

 Many give away free samples at the end!

 Great places to look for free events include:

 Help your teen make a reservation at a fancy restaurant in town or in the nearest city, get dressed up, and…enjoy a dessert together!

-Did you know there are cafes that have lots of cats in them?
-They seem to be a new, but growing trend, and can help some of these cats find good homes.
+Did you know some cafes have lots of cats in them?
+They seem to be a new, but growing trend and can help some of these cats find good homes.

 In the meantime, your teen can take a date to one, get a coffee, and pet cut and cuddly cats all evening.

 I just love the idea of conversation cards – you learn SO much about each other.

 Let your teen take a date to a local coffee shop, and then help them print out one of the following free decks of conversation cards: